TC Electronic SpectraComp

 The TC Electronic SpectraComp is the best bass compressor pedal for those who want unlimited customizable compression effects.
 This pedal syncs up with the Tone Print App and gives you access to many preset compression settings that you can tweak.MORE INFO

-If you really want to get technical, dynamic range compression is an operation that reduces the volume of the loud sounds and brings up the volume of the quiet sounds.
-In other words, think of compression as a squeezer on an audio wave the squeezes down the high end and squeeze up the low end.
+If you really want to get technical, dynamic range compression is an operation that reduces the volume of loud sounds and brings up the volume of quiet sounds.
+In other words, think of compression as a squeezer on an audio wave that squeezes down the high end and squeezes up the low end.
 In other words, a compressor will even out your sound in that if you are playing too loud or soft.

 Most bass compressors also have an output level knob, which increases the gain of the output signal.
 This prevents the bass compressor from making your audio too soft.
 So the idea behind this is, once you have compressed your original audio to soften the highs and boost the lows, you can re-amplify the entire processed signal once again to your desired output level.

 A compressor pedal is usually made of both the bass and the guitar and sometimes a manufacturer will make one pedal for both instruments.
-We usually prefer standalone bass compressors because they are dedicated to handle the low end range.
+We usually prefer standalone bass compressors because they are dedicated to handling the low-end range.
 However, there are definitely some exceptions.